Speedsaver/archlinuxarm-speedsaver-opi0/README.md

 The default root password is `root`.

 The `install.sh` script serves the purpose of automating the set up of `Speedsaver`.
-All you have to do is SSH into the box and run the script as root.
+All you have to do is access your board[1] and run the script as root.
 You can specify verbosity via the environment variable `QUIET`.
 For example:

     # QUIET=false ./install.sh

+[1] Use the serial console or SSH to the IP address given to the board.

 # Adding maps

 There are at least three ways to add maps.
-The directory is `/usr/local/share/navit/maps` on the box with Arch Linux.
+The directory is `/usr/local/share/navit/maps` on the board with Arch Linux.
 Do not forget to restart `navit` after adding the maps:

     # systemctl restart navit